 Morning refreshments and lunch are provided.

 Sign up now to submit your email to the Educator Committee Register.
-Signing up is not a permanent commitment, but will add your email to our database.
+Signing up is not a commitment, but will add your email to our database.
 When committees are needed, an invitation is sent to eligible participants in the database announcing specific dates and times, and then you may accept or decline the invite.

 For more information about what happens in test content review committees, read the Item Review Process infographic.

 If you are a teacher and wish to serve on an Educator MCA or Alternate MCA Review Committee, you need two pieces of information to register in the database: